Livestreaming on LinkedIn isn’t just about the live.

 During: Simulcast to multiple platforms and pages, include a call to action, and interact with viewers.

-After: Create short-form, snackable clips from your recorded live and repurpose for paid or as organic content.
+After: Edit short-form, snackable clips from your recorded live and repurpose for paid or as organic content.

 Impact: Accomplish more with the same content